Ashfaqur4988/react-ecommerce/README.md

-using switch case we gave colors to the statuses pagination in admin orders page make a new folder common where we can put all the required components which can be commonly used
+using switch case we gave colors to the statuses pagination in admin orders page make a new folder common where we can put all the required components which can be commonly used from here we can import the pagination component SORTING -> used the old logic of sorting that we used in our product list, applied in the admin product list

+PRODUCTLIST.JS -> added the stock logic, if product out of stock then show OUT OF STOCK productDetail.js -> validation to check if an item already exists or not logic used as a productId added in the payload (for cart state) which will be equal to the id of the product using this we can compare both and restrict double entry of same product in the cart